wp-plugins/ik-facebook/readme.txt

 = Ack!
 All I see is 'IK FB: Please check your settings.' - what do I do? =

 It's all good!
 This just means there is no feed data - this could be due to bad settings, including a bad Page ID, App ID, or Secret Key, or it could be due to some other error such as not having cUrl installed.
+Be sure to check your Facebook Page's Privacy Settings, too!
 Check the plugin instructions for help (or send us a message if you think it's an error.)

 = I've set an image width on the options page, but it isn't working! =